asv-soft/.github/profile/README.md

    - Or use out abstractions over microservices: Params, Missions...
    - There is a service to find devices in the network
    - And a lot more ...
+ - [Asv.Avalonia.Toolkit](https://github.com/asv-soft/asv-avalonia-toolkit) - ASV Toolkit is a collection of various controls primarily developed for the ASV Drones project.
+These controls are designed to facilitate the management and control of UAVs and can be seamlessly integrated into other projects.
+Developers can leverage the implementation of these controls to enhance the functionality of their own applications.
+   - Custom Controls: A variety of user-friendly controls tailored for UAV management tasks.
+   - Integration Support: Seamlessly integrate controls into existing projects.
+   - Extensibility: Easily extend functionality through a plugin interface.
+   - Compatibility: Works across different platforms.
+ - [Asv.Avalonia.Map](https://github.com/asv-soft/asv-avalonia-map) - ASV Map is a standalone application that provides a mapping interface with functionalities derived from the ASV Drones project.
+It offers:
+   - Interactive Map: Includes features such as route planning, distance measurement, various map providers, and anchor sets used in the main application.
+   - Integration Flexibility: Integrate map functionality into your own applications.
+   - Compatibility: Compatible with various platforms and frameworks.
+  In essence, ASV Map provides a comprehensive implementation of mapping functionality along with essential tools for enhancing user experience.
+Developers can seamlessly integrate these features into their projects.

 Feel free to connect with us or join to the team

 ![image](https://github.com/asv-soft/.github/assets/1770739/d3a2d2a0-134d-486f-960d-f2759e52d70d)